Typical distances in a geometric model for complex networks: Proof of Theorem : upper bound

 We will show that $\Pr (\overline{\mathcal{S}}) = o(1)$.
 First consider, without loss of generality, the set $S_h^+ (u)$.
 The probability that this set is empty is $o(1)$.
 Indeed, let $N_{S_h^+(u)}$ be the number of vertices that appear into this sector.
 Then

 The distribution of $N_{S_h^+(u)}$ is binomial and the application of a standard Chernoff bound implies that $\Pro { N_{S_h^+ (u)}=0} = o(1)$.

-If $S_h^+(u)$ is not empty and all of its vertices are not the beginnings of a $(\delta -\zeta)$- exploding path, then the vertex with lowest type in $S_h^+(u)$ does not have a $(\delta-\zeta)$-exploding path starting at it as well.
-We call this vertex the \emph{first} vertex in $S_h^+(u)$. \begin{claim} The probability that the first vertex in $S_h^+(u)$ does not have a $(\delta-\zeta)$-exploding path starting at it is o(1). \end{claim} \begin{proof}[Proof of Claim~\ref{clm:first_vertex}] Conditional on having at least one vertex in $S_h^+ (u)$, let $u'$ be the first vertex (with probability 1 there will be exactly one such vertex) which we expose and assume that the area in $S_h^+(u)$ that consists of points with type greater than $t_{u'}$ has not been exposed.
-Let us switch temporarily to $\mathcal{P}_{X, U} (N;\alpha,\nu)$, where $X={u,u'}$ and $U$ the subset of $S_h^+(u)$ below $u'$.
-Then by Lemma~\ref{lem:explode}, there is a $(\delta- \zeta)$-exploding path starting at $u'$ with probability $1-o(1)$ uniformly over $t_{u'} \geq \log \log R$.
+If $S_h^+(u)$ is not empty and none of its vertices is the beginning of a $(\delta -\zeta^2)$- exploding path, then the vertex with lowest type in $S_h^+(u)$ does not have a $(\delta-\zeta^2)$-exploding path starting at it as well.
+We call this vertex the \emph{first} vertex in $S_h^+(u)$. \begin{claim} The probability that the first vertex in $S_h^+(u)$ does not have a $(\delta-\zeta^2)$-exploding path starting at it is o(1). \end{claim} \begin{proof}[Proof of Claim~\ref{clm:first_vertex}] Conditional on having at least one vertex in $S_h^+ (u)$, let $u'$ be the first vertex (with probability 1 there will be exactly one such vertex) which we expose and assume that the area in $S_h^+(u)$ that consists of points with type greater than $t_{u'}$ has not been exposed.
+Let us switch temporarily to $\mathcal{P}_{X, U} (N;\alpha,\nu)$, where $X=\{u,u'\}$ and $U$ the subset of $S_h^+(u)$ below $u'$.
+Then taking $\zeta$ to be $\zeta^2$ in Lemma~\ref{lem:explode}, we deduce that there is a $(\delta- \zeta^2)$-exploding path starting at $u'$ with probability $1-o(1)$ uniformly over $t_{u'} \geq \log \log R$.
 This lemma can be applied as the area above $u'$ has not been exposed in the corresponding Poisson process and the proof of Lemma~\ref{lem:explode} deals only only with that area.
 The result transfers to $\Gnan$ (conditional on $U$ being empty and on the realisations of $u$ and $u'$), through Lemma~\ref{lem:poisson_cond}, due to the fact that this property is non-decreasing. \end{proof} Then, since the probability that $S_h^+(u)$ is empty is $o(1)$, the union bound implies that $\Pro {\overline{\mathcal{S}}} = o(1)$.

 We will show that $\Pro {\mathcal{E}_N (\tau,\zeta) \cap \mathcal{A}_N \cap \mathcal{S}} = 0$.
 Observe that any vertex which belongs to $S_h^+(u) \cup S_h^-(u)$ (or to $S_h^+(v) \cup S_h^-(v)$, respectively) will be adjacent to a vertex in $P_{\min}(u)$ ($P_{\min} (v)$, resp.).
 Indeed, if $P_{\min} (u)$ contains a vertex in $S_h^+(u) \cup S_h^-(u)$, then this must be adjacent to any other vertex in $S_h^+(u) \cup S_h^-(u)$.
 This is the case as $S_h^+(u) \cup S_h^-(u) \subseteq T_\eps^- (u')$ for any $u' \in S_h^+(u) \cup S_h^-(u)$, provided that $\zeta <1$.
 To see this, note that any two points in $S_h^+(u) \cup S_h^-(u)$ have relative angle at most $2 \zeta_{\eps} \frac{\nu}{N}$.
 However, for any point in $S_h^+(u) \cup S_h^-(u)$, its inner tube consists of all points of relative angle at most $2(1-\eps )\frac{\nu e^{\log \log R}}{N}$ from it.
 Thus, if $\zeta_{\eps} < 1-\eps$ (that is, $\zeta < 1$), then the containment follows.
 In this case, some vertex of $P_{\min}(u)$ will be connected to the first vertex in $S_h^+(u) \cup S_h^-(u)$.